 - Updated Data Feeding

 - Scheduled Feeding of Ensemble Members

 - Add/Drop Classifiers

-- Feature Regulation
+- Feature Regulation (e.g. scaling: fixed range)

 How to Handle Data Streams

 - 1. Process one example at a time and inspect it only once - 2.
 Use a limited amount of memory - 3.
 Be ready to predict at any time - 4.
 Be able to react to concept drift in case of evolving data streams